 - Quantum Mechanics (QM)

 Each exam section can be passed independently.
 If a student receives a failing score on one or more sections of the exam, in subsequent attempts the student only needs to take the section or sections of the exam that remain to be passed.

 All physics Ph.D. students have four consecutive opportunities within the first two years of the program to pass the exam in its entirety at the Ph.D. level.
 All entering Ph.D. students are required to take the qualifying exam in its entirety in their first semester in the program.

-Due to the COVID-19 pandemic, the timeline for students that started the program in Fall 2020 to complete the qualifying exam requirement with the four allowed attempts is extended by one semester (Fall 2022).
+Due to the COVID-19 pandemic, the timeline for students who started the program in Fall 2020 to complete the qualifying exam requirement with the four allowed attempts is extended by one semester (Fall 2022).

 Students that pass all sections of the exam at the Ph.D. level within the four allowed attempts have passed the department’s qualifying exam requirement and have received qualification status for continuing in the Ph.D. program.

 Each section of the exam consists of five problems.
 Students are to do the first two problems, which are at the calculus-based introductory level, and to do two other problems (out of three offered) at the intermediate/advanced level.
 Students must only submit answers to these four problems for each section of the exam.
 The first two problems comprise one-third of the total score, and the second two chosen problems comprise the remaining two-thirds of the total score.

 The exam covers standard topics as included in undergraduate physics courses in CM, EM, QM, and SM at both the introductory and intermediate/advanced levels.
 These topics may include:

 - CM: motion in electromagnetic and gravitational fields, rigid bodies, coupled oscillations, and continuum vibrations;